About Cuba Travel

 Flights are not included in our trips — you are responsible for booking your own transport to and from Havana.
 JetBlue and several other carriers now fly daily from Boston, New York, and other major cities.
 Havana is just a 45 minute flight from Florida, and the cost of most tickets is similar or even lower than flying from your home city to Florida.

 Carriers like JetBlue also include a few crucial services with your Cuba airfare.
-Airline tickets include travel insurance for Cuba, including basic health insurance.
+Airline tickets include travel insurance for Cuba, including basic emergency health insurance.
 The airline booking process also includes completion of your Travel Affidavit for Cuba and access to purchasing your Cuba Visa at the gate in the airport.